top of page

 500+

-• Adjust expectations as abilities change
+• Adjust expectations before frustration builds

 • Communicate in ways that reduce conflict

-• Make decisions with clarity and confidence
+• Make decisions with clarity instead of fear

 "I no longer feel lost—I have a plan and the confidence to care for my dad with love and understanding."